Home Learning Center

 A Home Learning Center is designed to make the home a place for continual learning.
 Home materials are used and saved for creating and extending activities.
 The goal is to compliment the child's classroom learning experiences.
 We want to develop and establish a partnership between the parent/child and the teacher/instructional assistant.
 We want parents to share ideas for future activities and recipes, as well as volunteer in to support the classroom and school.

-DTB# 1: Before starting an activity, explain what you are going to do.
+DTB# 1: Before starting an activity, explain what you and your child are going to do.

 DTB#2: Before starting an activity, give your child time to become familiar with the various terms you will be using.